 Capacity Development Programme in ICT Policy and IG for ACP countries

 Our two-year Capacity Development Programme (2009-2011) in ICT Policy and IG for African, Caribbean and Pacific countries included several projects, courses, activities, and publications.
 Over 500 participants from 60 ACP countries benefited directly from the training.
 Many more benefited from the programme by following the activities online, reading the publications, and engaging with the community in one way or another.
-Find out more on our archive site.

 Public diplomacy for Roma